 How the Community Councillors are selected

 Community Councillors are elected every four years.
 The next election will be in 2020.
 The Community Council also has the power to co-opt additional councillors.
-Six elected councillors represent the Gullane ward, four represent the Aberlady ward, two represent the Dirleton ward and one the Drem ward.
-At present there is a full complement of councillors for Gullane, Dirleton and Drem; there are three Aberlady councillors.
+Four elected councillors represent the Gullane ward, four represent the Aberlady ward, one represents the Dirleton ward and one the Drem ward.

 Gullane Area Community Councillors